AbdoulhakimAlx/RSA-Factoring-Challenge/README.md

 This task is the same as task 0, except:

-+p and q are always prime numbers
++ p and q are always prime numbers
-+There is only one number in the files
++ There is only one number in the files
 How far can you go in less than 5 seconds?

 Read: **RSA Factoring Challenge**

 ```
 julien@ubuntu:~/RSA Factoring Challenge$ cat tests/rsa-1
 6